 This is a spiral galaxy situated at approximately 65 million years away from earth in the constellation Virgo.
 This galaxy was first observed by William Herschel in 1786.
 This galaxy hosts a supermassive black hole-with a mass of around 300,000 solar masses-in its core.
 Supermassive black holes are known to exist in almost every massive galaxy.

-These types of bodies are systems of gravitational fixed systems of matter, including #Stars, stellar remnants, gas, dust, and dark matter.
 They vary in size from dwarfs containing a few thousand stars to massive with trillions of stars.
 They orbit around their own core of mass and are classified based on their shape; elliptical, spiral, or irregular.
 Spiral and elliptical galaxies are thought to have black holes in their centers.

 How do they know there is a black hole there?

 In galaxy NGC 4845's bright center resides a colossal black hole hundreds of thousands of times more massive than the sun.
 Scientists know that a black hole exists in the center of this galaxy by the effect the innermost planets present.
 These stars are more influenced by the gravitational pull of the black hole and orbit around the center of the galaxy with greater speed.

 By studying the movement of these stars, astronomers can obtain at approximate quantity of the mass comprising the central black hole.
 For this galaxy, it´s calculated to be around 300,000 times the mass of the sun.
 The black hole situated in the central region of the Milky Way is estimated to be approximately 4 million solar masses..